-“Remember now, O Lord, I pray, how I have walked before you in truth and with a loyal heart, and have done what was good in Your sight [..]” – 2 Ki.
-20:3
+“Remember now, O Lord, I pray, how I have walked before you in truth and with a loyal heart, and have done what was good in Your sight [..]”
+(2 Kings 20:3).

 Hi dear readers!
 Thank you so much for reading!
-I appreciate you!!!
-And I can’t wait to talk to you, again, about lessons that we can glean from Hezekiah.
+I appreciate you!!

-We already discussed his example of living right in the sight of the Lord that we can follow.
+We already discussed Hezekiah’s example of living right in the sight of the Lord that we can follow.
 Let’s look at the benefits of doing so.
-God blessed Hezekiah for walking upright, and He will bless us in the same way, too.
+God blessed Hezekiah for walking upright, and He will also bless us in the same way.

 How God Blessed Hezekiah’s Service to Him and How He Will Bless Us

 - The Lord was with Hezekiah (2 Ki.
 18:7).
 Hezekiah put his trust in the Lord and did what was right in his sight, and the Lord in turn was with him.
 That’s Who I want with me, wherever I go.
 If we do what Hezekiah did, the Lord will be with us, too.
 He has promised to never leave or forsake us (Heb.
 13:5).

 - The Lord allowed him to prosper everywhere he went (2 Kin.
 18:7).
 Proverbs 28:25 says that “He who is of a proud heart stirs up strife, but he who trusts in the Lord will be prospered.”

 - God defeated his enemies for him (2 Ki.
 18:8).
 When the enemy is too strong for us, God will deliver us from the snare of their power (Ps.
 18:17).
 He did it for Hezekiah with the king of Assyria, and He’ll do it for you and me.